Bridge Sampling Diagnostics: Funding

-We thank Ozan Adıgüzel for making some of the initial experiments (not shown in this paper), and Noa Kallioinen and Anna Riha for helpful comments and feedback.
 We acknowledge the support by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence, Research Council of Finland project (340721), and The Aalto Science Institute international summer research internship programme, as well as the computational resources provided by the Aalto Science-IT project.